 What Sets Kim Apart

 Kim understands clients can be emotional which can get in the way of making sound decisions.
-That is why Kim came up with a system to help her divorcing clients sell their home with less stress and difficulty.
+What you can expect when working with Kim.

 - Communication Strategy with stakeholders to speed up the sale and obtaining the highest possible price